glyphobet/mailboxchart/README.md

 Usage
 -----

-    ./mailboxchart.py -s 2001-01-01 [OPTIONS] path/to/maildir/ [path/to/other/maildir/ [...]]
+    ./mailboxchart.py -s 2001-01-01 [OPTIONS] maildir_or_imaps_url [maildir_or_imaps_url [...]]

+You may process as many Maildirs or IMAP4 mailboxes as you like, using a single command, and all the mails will be assembled on the same chart.
+You'll be prompted for IMAP passwords for each IMAP url.

+Only IMAP4 over SSL is supported.
+(If you really want to send your authentication and entire mailbox unencrypted over the Internets you can hack the code easily enough, but I'm not going to enable you.)

-Since Python's Maildir object returns messages un-sorted, you must supply a start date on the command line, using the `-s` option.
+Since mailboxes might contain un-sorted messages, you must supply a start date on the command line, using the `-s` option.
 All other command line options are optional.

 ### Options ###